yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 ## Read replica cluster

-Read replica clusters can perform only reads; writes sent to read replica clusters get automatically rerouted to the [primary cluster](#primary-cluster) of the [universe](#universe).
+Read replica clusters are optional clusters that can be set up in conjunction with a [primary cluster](#primary-cluster) to perform only reads; writes sent to read replica clusters get automatically rerouted to the primary cluster of the [universe](#universe).
 These clusters enable reads in regions that are far away from the primary cluster with timeline-consistent data.
 This ensures low latency reads for geo-distributed applications.

 Data is brought into the read replica clusters through asynchronous replication from the primary cluster.
 In other words, [nodes](#node) in a read replica cluster act as Raft observers that do not participate in the write path involving the Raft leader and Raft followers present in the primary cluster. {{<link "../docdb-replication/read-replicas">}}

 ## Rebalancing

 Rebalancing is the process of keeping an even distribution of tablets across the [nodes](#node) in a cluster. {{<link "../../explore/linear-scalability/data-distribution/#rebalancing">}}

+## Region

+A region refers to a defined geographical area or location where a cloud provider's data centers and infrastructure are physically located.
+Typically a region consists of one or more [zones](#zone).
+Examples of regions include `us-east-1` (Northern Virginia), `eu-west-1` (Ireland), and `us-central1` (Iowa).

 ## Replication factor (RF)